You'd better check under the sea,

 - He also wants it to resemble Adrienne Barbeau.

-- Self-Deprecation: The Season 1 finale combines this with Who Writes This Crap?! and Lampshade Hanging throughout, culminating in this exchange at the end"That Sealab show is funny!""Only sometimes."
+- Self-Deprecation: The Season 1 finale combines this with Who Writes This Crap?! and Lampshade Hanging throughout, culminating in this exchange at the end"That Sealab show is funny!"

 - Set Right What Once Went Wrong: "Lost in Time" Combined with "Groundhog Day" Loop in the same episode because, naturally, they kept not setting it right.